jrief/django-formset/README.md

 handled with seemingly the same form (although in the background those are separated entinties).

-## Conditional hiding/disabeling
+## Conditional hiding/disabling

-Since each formset holds its state (the current value of their fields), that information can be used to conditionally hide or disabele other fields or even a complete fieldset.
+Since each formset holds its state (the current value of their fields), that information can be used to conditionally hide or disable other fields or even a complete fieldset.

 By adding the special attributes `show-if="condition"`, `hide-if="condition"` or `disable-if="condition"` on an input fields or on a fieldsets, one can hide or disable these marked